IAI Nammer: Design

 The IAI Nammer was a proposed fighter aircraft, the airframe of which being derived from the earlier IAI Kfir (which was, in turn, based upon the Dassault Mirage 5).
 Externally, the design bore a strong resemblance to the C7 model of the Kfir; however, it could be easily distinguished by the presence of a longer nose and the lack of a dorsal airscoop at the base of the leading edge of the tailfin.
 Other areas of the aircraft also featured major differences from the Kfir, including in its cockpit, radar and engine.
-According to IAI, Nammer was to possess a maximum speed of Mach 2.2 and a 58,000ft (19,300m) stabilised ceiling.
-The company intended to offer the Nammer with a choice of engines — either the Mirage Ill's original Snecma Atar 9K50, or a variety of more modern powerplants, which would typically possess greater fuel-efficiency and reduced weight than the original engine.
+According to IAI, Nammer was to possess a maximum speed of Mach 2.2 and a 58,000 ft (19,300m) stabilised ceiling.
+The company intended to offer the Nammer with a choice of engines – either the Mirage Ill's original Snecma Atar 9K50, or a variety of more modern powerplants, which would typically possess greater fuel-efficiency and reduced weight than the original engine.

 The cockpit of the Nammer was extensively modernised, includes a new overall layout which, amongst other benefits, would have permitted its pilot to maintain effective control of the aircraft via hands-on-throttle-and-stick (HOTAS) operation of all of the key systems under the majority of anticipated operational circumstances.
 A total of four displays, comprising a head-up display, a pair of multi-function displays, and a radar warning/electronic countermeasures display, were intended to supply the pilot with all necessary information.
 The various displays and the solid-state instrumentation for the engine was to be based upon reused Lavi technology.
 The avionics were a major focus area of the Nammer's development.

 According to IAI, the Nammer was to be equipped with an advanced weapon management system that was directly integrated with a multimode pulse-Doppler radar, while its electronic warfare suite included features originally designed for the cancelled Lavi would also have been potentially used.
-The maximum take-off weight of the aircraft was approximately 15,450kg, while the maximum payload was 6,270kg.
-It could internally contain a total of 3,000kg of fuel, along with an additional 3,720kg in external tanks.
+The maximum take-off weight of the aircraft was approximately 15,450 kg, while the maximum payload was 6,270 kg.
+It could internally contain a total of 3,000 kg of fuel, along with an additional 3,720 kg in external tanks.
 In addition, it was to be provided with an aerial refueling capability.
 According to repeated statements by IAI, serial production of the Nammer fighter would have had been available at a unit cost of less than $20 million.